ruricolist/overlord/README.md

 # Overlord

+## Introduction

 Overlord is a build system in Common Lisp.
 It is a real build system, with all the modern features: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.

 But Overlord is more than another build system.
 Overlord is a uniform approach to dependencies inside or outside of a Lisp image.
-Overlord is to Make what Lisp macros are to C macros.
+Conceptually, Overlord is to Make what Lisp macros are to C macros.

-Overlord is designed to be used from the Lisp REPL.
-A command line interface is available in [a separate repository][cli].
+Overlord uses a persistent store to track dependencies.
+This small overhead translates into drastically simplified semantics for the programmer.
+Much like garbage collection allows programmers largely not to have to think about lifetimes, persistent dependencies allow programmers largely not to have to think about phasing.

 For more discussion, [consult the wiki][wiki].
 If you are a Lisper, you might want to jump straight to the [tutorial for Lispers][tutorial].